 New Urbanism: The Problems of Urbanization Research Paper

-Exclusively available on IvyPanda Available only on IvyPanda
+Exclusively available on Available only on IvyPanda® Made by Human No AI

 Abstract

-Human intervention especially in the form of the built environment had devastated vast acres of natural reserve.
-What was formerly abundant with floral and faunal population had been transformed into urban jungles all in the name of progress.
+Human intervention especially in the form of the built environment has devastated vast acres of natural reserve.
+What was formerly abundant with floral and faunal populations had been transformed into urban jungles all in the name of progress.
 However, recent developments in architecture and the built environment calls for designers and developers alike to become more conscientious when implementing development.
 Many emerging theories regarding sustainable architecture and urban development had sprouted throughout the years.

-In urban planning standards, designers tend to designate private, public, semi-private and semi-public spaces according to their spatial characteristics and functions.
-However, some critical aspects are overlooked like social context, psychological impact and individual perceptions.
+In urban planning standards, designers tend to designate private, public, semi-private, and semi-public spaces according to their spatial characteristics and functions.
+However, some critical aspects are overlooked like social context, psychological impact, and individual perceptions.
 The scales of differentiating private to public space include the following: spatial (body, home, neighborhood, city), degree of exclusivity and openness, and modes of social encounter (personal, interpersonal, impersonal) (Lawson).

 The study will compare two selected cities in the United States that had recently undergone urban renewal as a response to the changing times.
 To support the study, a review of existing related literature is conducted.
-Finally, the two cities are compared using acceptable urban planning theories, Kevin Lynch’s mental maps of the city and new urbanism as criteria.
+Finally, the two cities are compared using acceptable urban planning theories, Kevin Lynch’s mental maps of the city, and new urbanism as criteria.

 Introduction

-Human intervention especially in the form of the built environment had devastated vast acres of natural reserve.
-What was formerly abundant with floral and faunal population had been transformed into urban jungles all in the name of progress.
+Human intervention especially in the form of the built environment has devastated vast acres of natural reserve.
+What was formerly abundant with floral and faunal populations had been transformed into urban jungles all in the name of progress.
 However, recent developments in architecture and the built environment calls for designers and developers alike to become more conscientious when implementing development.
 Many emerging theories regarding sustainable architecture and urban development had sprouted throughout the years.

 Not all designers and developers were in a destructive mode as Aaron Betsky would put it.
 Many architects in the 20th century had already advocated measures to redress and perhaps re-direct the way man uses the environment for his survival.
-Some notable architects like Frank Lloyd Wright, Mies Van Der Rohe and Le Corbusier viewed architecture differently.
+Some notable architects like Frank Lloyd Wright, Mies Van Der Rohe, and Le Corbusier viewed architecture differently.
 The precepts of organic architecture had been the forerunner of what is now referred to as sustainable or environmentally responsive architecture.
 Man-made structures are undeniably intruding into the natural course of nature.
 When creating environmentally responsive structures, the designer must aim for the least intrusive and most environmentally viable creations.
 The designer must find ways to synthesize man-made creations with that of the environment.

 Aside from the complicated task of sustainability, the architect-planner must also consider other factors involved in the inception and completion of a planning project.
 The key actors involved have varying opinions on how things must proceed.
 The planner as the lead professional must have firm ethical foundations or else the opinion of the dominant group may influence the entire process.